fikru2021/IntroToProg-Python-Mod07/README.md

 # IntroToProg-Python-Mod07

-1) Exception Handling in Python
+1) Exception Handling in Python:
 Python Try Except: The try block lets you test a block of code for errors, where as the except block lets you handle the error.
 The finally block lets you execute code, regardless of the result of the try- and except blocks.
 When an error occurs, or exception as we call it , python will normally stop and generate an error message.
 Exceptions can be handled using the try statement:
 For example: In this code below, the try block will generate an exception , because x is not defined:
 try: